Total1 hr + 40 min

 Make your own

-- To a large shallow bowl, add the water, oil, salt, and yeast.
+- To a large bowl, add the water, oil, salt, and yeast.
 Stir, and then add the flour.
-Use a spoon to mix this together as best as possible, until it becomes difficult to mix.
+Mix well.

-- To a large bowl, add the drained potatoes, chopped green onion, cilantro, green chili, coriander, salt, turmeric, and black pepper.
-Use a fork or potato masher to combine everything.
+- To a large bowl, add the drained potatoes, green onion, cilantro, chili, ground coriander, salt, turmeric, and pepper.
+Use a fork or potato masher to mash everything.
 It's okay if a few lumps remain.

 - Sprinkle some flour on your working surface and use a rolling pin to roll each ball into a thin circle with a diameter of roughly 20 - 22 cm.
 We're aiming for a thickness similar to that of a tortilla.
 The thinner the better, but not so thin that it will rip if handled.

-- * Speed-it-up: note that this recipe can be massively sped up if you'd prefer not to make your own homemade dough.
+- * This recipe can be massively sped up if you'd prefer not to make your own homemade dough.
 Growing up, my mum simply placed the potato filling inside of tortilla wraps and folded them in half, then fried them in a bit of oil.
 Easy-peasy!

 - Store in an airtight container in the fridge for up to 4 days.